-Disher, Hamrick & Myers currently has 2 homes for sale in North Central Charleston: a renovated cottage at 1 Senate Street and twin units in a newer building at 24 Strawberry Lane.
+Disher, Hamrick & Myers currently has 2 homes for sale in North Central Charleston: a renovated cottage at 1 Senate Street and a units in a newer building at 24 Strawberry Lane.
 If you are interested in learning more about this neighborhood or making it your home, be sure to contact us at 843.577.4115 today.

 Charleston is a city full of successful adaptive architecture.
 Recently, the American College of the Building Arts opened its campus in the former Trolley Barn.
 The DHM Blog has previously profiled the condominiums at 3 Chisolm Street in the old Murray Vocational School.
 But this isn’t the only area school building repurposed into residences.
 The Crafts House at 67 Legare Street was originally home to a free school for children founded by antebellum Charleston lawyer, poet and philanthropist, William Crafts (1787-1826).
 Crafts was a Harvard University graduate who served in both houses of the South Carolina General Assembly.